patriickoo/eudyptula/README.md

   - The file "foo" needs to be writable only by root, but readable by anyone.
 When writing to it, the value must be stored, up to one page of data.
-When read, which can be done by any user, the value must be returned that is stored it it.
+When read, which can be done by any user, the value stored in it must be returned.
 Properly handle the fact that someone could be reading from the file while someone else is writing to it (oh, a locking hint!)
   - When the module is unloaded, all of the debugfs files are cleaned